 Free Sports Radio

-Two Filipino-American brothers purchase a radio station in a small city, dreaming of commercial free sports talk, but their ambitious younger sister has more bigger plans for them and the station.
+Two Filipino-American brothers purchase a radio station in a small city, dreaming of commercial free sports talk, but their ambitious, younger sister has bigger plans for herself and the station.

 The two Filipino-American brothers own a profitable lumber company in western New York but they recently created and independent sports-talk radio station.